 11-hydroxy-THC is a cannabinoid that’s potentially stronger than delta-9-THC, but there isn’t much research on it.
 A study published in 1973 involved nine volunteers who were injected with 1mg of 11-hydroxy-THC.
 Later, they were injected with 1mg of THC and asked to rate their high on a 0-10 scale.

-The volunteers reported pronounced psychologic and pharmacologic effects.
-All nine of them reported feeling the greatest psychologic high 2-3 after using 11-hydroxy-THC.
+The volunteers reported pronounced psychological and pharmacologic effects.
+All nine of them reported feeling the greatest psychologic high as a 2-3 after using 11-hydroxy-THC.
 They all said the high was greater than what they experienced after using delta-9-THC.

 The Journey of Cannabinoids